 Even if it is possible to see cherry blossoms throughout the country, there are a few places you should absolutely visit.

-One of the best places is the Ashino Park in Aomori during the Sakura Festival combined to the Golden Week (Japanese holiday during the first week of May).
-The park has more than 2,300 cherry trees and it’s a part of the immense Ashino Chishogun Prefectural Natural Park.
-In the park you can rent a rowboat to appreciate the amazing romantic views.
+One of the best places is Ashino Park in Aomori during the Sakura Festival combined with the Golden Week (Japanese holiday during the first week of May).
+The park has more than 2,300 cherry trees, and it’s part of the immense Ashino Chishogun Prefectural Natural Park.
+In the park, you can rent a rowboat to appreciate the amazing romantic views.